 A decrease in dynamic facial lines and wrinkles has been demonstrated when delivered to specific targeted facial muscles, making it the perfect treatment for ageing skin.

 (GHK-Cu) Copper tripeptide

-This is one of the most researched peptides when it comes to wound healing and skin repair; it has a natural affinity with your skin and strengthens the extracellular matrix.
+This is one of the most researched innovative peptides for wound healing and skin repair; it has a natural affinity with your skin and strengthens the extracellular matrix.